 Many of us are familiar with the sinking feeling of realizing we’ve left something behind after checking out of a hotel.
 But rapper Meek Mill recently took the sensation to a new level.

 Meek Mill, whose legal name is Robert Rihmeek Williams, recently shared his close call on Instagram.
-He left three watches (pictured from top to bottom: a Richard Mille RM 11-03 Rose Gold, a diamond-encrusted Audemars Piguet and a diamond-encrusted Rolex), all clearly high-end timepieces collectively worth hundreds of thousands of dollars, in a hotel room and failed to notice for five days.
+He left three watches (a Richard Mille RM 11-03 Rose Gold, a diamond-encrusted Audemars Piguet and a diamond-encrusted Rolex), all clearly high-end timepieces collectively worth hundreds of thousands of dollars, in a hotel room and failed to notice for five days.
 Luckily when he contacted the property, the hotel found the watches still in his room.
 “I need insurance like now,” Meek Mill added, with a string of grinning face emoji with beads of nervous sweat.

 Meek Mill has a history of expensive taste in watches.
 TMZ reported in 2016 that he spent $68,000 on a Rolex from Josef Roth, better known as “Joe the Jeweler” and the founder of Shyne Jewelers in Philadelphia.
 Joe’s professional Instagram shows him posing with a variety of celebrities and also includes images of celebrities wearing his work.
 Musicians and athletes often frequent jewelers like Joe who are, themselves, celebrities, including Greg Yuna (“Mr. Flawless”), Jacob Arabo (“Jacob the Jeweler”) and Chiokva Sam (“A$AP Eva”).